Kotlin/KEEP/proposals/jsr305-custom-nullability-qualifiers.md

 migration yet.

 ### Overriding migration status for specific annotation
-Sometimes it might be necessary to manage a migration phase for a specific library.
-This could be done with the flag `-Xjsr305-user-annotation`.
+Sometimes it might be necessary to manage a migration phase for a particular library.
+That could be done with the flag `-Xjsr305-user-annotation`.
 It accepts fully-qualified name of a nullability qualifier annotation and its desired status in a format `<fq.name>:ignore/warn/error`.